Topological invariance of Liouville structures for taut foliations and Anosov flows: Smoothing (bi)foliated homeomorphisms

 In order to convey the key ideas of our proof, we first describe it in the $2$-dimensional case, namely, for $1$-dimensional foliations on surfaces.
 We will put an emphasis on the main ideas at the expense of rigor.

 We consider the following setup.
 Let $\Sigma$ be a smooth, connected, oriented surface---not necessarily compact---together with two $C^1$-foliations $\mathcal{F}_0$ and $\mathcal{F}_1$ which are both cooriented.
 We then consider a homeomorphism $h : \Sigma \rightarrow \Sigma$ which sends the leaves of $\mathcal{F}_0$ to leaves of $\mathcal{F}_1$.
-For simplicity, we further assume that $h$ preserves the orientations of the surfaces as well as the coorientations of the foliations.
+For simplicity, we further assume that $h$ preserves the orientation of the surface as well as the coorientations of the foliations.